TheShorab/PyNN-2023/README.md

 - Object-oriented design and its concepts.
 - MAdaline; class, module, nested loops, clean code.
 - Multi-Treading and Multi-Processing.
-- A CNN classifer using PyTorch.
+- A CNN classifier using PyTorch.